 Start something with good intentions

 Good intentions will always make our minds positive.
-With a positive spirit, our body will also be healthier because in general our health is supported by positive thoughts.
+With a positive spirit, our body will also be healthier because in general our health is supported by positive thoughts (Please read the following article to be a positive person).

 Islam encourages us to always start something with good intentions through the words of the Prophet Muhammad. :